MarcoTeixeira1977/workshops-1/docs/index.md

 ---
 # Inspire Helsinki 2019 Workshops

-[Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) features practical hands-on workshops on Wednesday October 23, 2019.
-The workshops are focused on spatial data and latest technologies, to improve decision making and the daily live of everyone.
-They are aimed at developers, project managers and other technical people.
-The event is now sold out.
+[Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) featured practical hands-on workshops on Wednesday October 23, 2019.
+The workshops were focused on spatial data and latest technologies, to improve decision making and the daily live of everyone.
+They were aimed at developers, project managers and other technical people.
+The event was sold out.

 Descriptions of the workshops can be found via links below.
 Some preliminary materials and instructions will be added before the event.
 Full programme here: [https://www.inspire-helsinki-2019.fi/programme](https://www.inspire-helsinki-2019.fi/programme)